mbari-org/stm/README.md

 # 🎵 STM: Sound Topic Modeling
 Largely based on the excellent work in [hb-song-analysis](https://github.com/tbergama/hb-song-analysis)

+This project is a Python-based sound topic modeling tool that uses the [rost-cli tool](https://gitlab.com/warplab/rost-cli) to analyze audio data.

+There are many parameters that can be adjusted to tune the model to the data.
+Default parameters are set to work well with the MBARI MARS hydrophone data, but can be adjusted.
+All parameters are in the `conf.py` file.

+To use, place your audio data in the `data/` directory, and set the `target_file_single` variable in `conf.py` to the name of an audio file you would like to visualize the output on.

 ##  Getting Up and Running

 🐳 Option 1: ROST via Docker (Recommended)